 Fine art giclee prints are the best reproductions one can make of their original 2-D artwork.
 Nowadays, with the proper equipment, materials, and training these exquisite prints can be created from your own studio.
 What Kind of Art Can Be Reproduced as a Giclee?
 There’s a wide variety of art that can be reproduced as

 Do you want to paint a snowman?
 You really can’t go wrong because just like no two snowflakes are alike, no two snowman are alike.
 So let your imagination go wild!
 This was such a fun painting to create!
 I liked it so much I decided to turn this snowman into a banner to decorate with!

 Painting the color red can be frustrating!
 Learn how to avoid the pit falls of painting red with watercolors while also watching how to paint a Cardinal.
-Here is a list of the materials I used to make this Cardinal painting: – I paint on 300 lb Arches Hot Press watercolor paper. – All
+Here is a list of the materials I used to make this Cardinal painting: I paint on 300 lb Arches Hot Press watercolor paper.
+All the paints I

 Masking Fluid can be intimidating to use at first, but once you get the hang of it, you will discover opportunities for creating shapes in multiple layers of watercolor washes that can have an awesome effect on the outcome of your paintings!
 In this video I used many layers of masking fluid to create a